Communications by NHRIs/CSOs

-Under Rule 9, National Human Rights Institutions (NHRIs) and Non-Governmental Organisations (NGOs) may submit to the Committee of Ministers (CM) communications with regard to the execution of judgments according to Article 46, paragraph 2, of the Convention.
+Under Rule 9, National Human Rights Institutions (NHRIs) and Civil Society Organisations (CSOs ) may submit to the Committee of Ministers (CM) communications with regard to the execution of judgments according to Article 46, paragraph 2, of the Convention.

-The Council of Europe thereby stresses the important role played by NHRIs and NGOs in the execution process.
+The Council of Europe thereby stresses the important role played by NHRIs and CSOs in the execution process.
 (Copenhagen Declaration)

-On this webpage NHRIs and NGOs can find useful, practical information about the execution process and the submission of communications to the Committee of Ministers.
+On this webpage NHRIs and CSOs can find useful, practical information about the execution process and the submission of communications to the Committee of Ministers.

 Tips for drafting a submission